tchan247/Console-Quest/README.md

 Console-Quest
 =============

-  Learning tool used for teaching users how to work with the browser DOM.
+  Learning tool used for teaching users how to work with the browser DOM using the Developer's Console.